marmelab/react-admin/docs/FieldsForRelationships.md

 `<ReferenceManyField>` creates a `ListContext` with the related records, so you can use any component relying on this context (`<Datagrid>`, `<SimpleList>`, etc.).

 **Tip**: For many APIs, there is no difference between `dataProvider.getList()` and `dataProvider.getManyReference()`.
 The latter is a specialized version of the former, with a predefined `filter`.
-But some APIs expose related records as a subroute, and therefore need a special method to fetch them.
-For instance, the boks of an author can be exposed via the following endpoint:
+But some APIs expose related records as a sub-route, and therefore need a special method to fetch them.
+For instance, the books of an author can be exposed via the following endpoint:

 ```
 GET /authors/:id/books